Education outreach to health care staff members

 For information on the professional training offered through the RADC, call Susan Frick 312-942-5359.

-Education and recruitment in the community
+Education, recruitment and outreach in the community

 As part of our mission, the staff at the Rush Alzheimer’s Disease Center provides education on healthy aging, Alzheimer’s disease and research to community groups throughout Chicago and the suburbs.
 During these presentations we share information and explore ways for people to partner with the RADC on current research efforts.